 CONFESSIONS OF A CANDYHOLIC

-I came of age when bleach-white bread, fried bologna and refined sugar ruled the kitchen.
-I would parlay my paper route money into funds for a weekly trip to the local candy store.
-It was actually a re-purposed bakery counter on the front porch of a neighbor’s house.
-I’m pretty sure it wasn’t a licensed retail establishment, but I didn’t care.
+When I was a kid, bleach-white bread, fried bologna and refined sugar ruled the kitchen.
+Money from a paper route funded my Star Wars figure fixes and weekly trips to the local candy store.
+Actually, it was just a re-purposed bakery counter on a neighbor’s front porch, but I didn’t care.
 I’d buy baseball cards, Bazooka gum, Marathon bars and M&Ms. Life was sweet…literally.

-Though I eventually grew up, my favorite sweet treats didn’t.
+I eventually grew up.
+My favorite sweets didn’t.
 Most are still a ghoulish gumbo of artificial flavors, fake food dyes, corn syrup and preservatives.
-That includes those “lite” and sugar-free alternatives.
-They’re just as junky and they taste like a chemical spill.
-Sure, there are high-end retail brands like Justin’s and Ocho, but it still bugs me to fork over almost three bucks for a pair of peanut butter cups or a tiny candy bar.
+Sure, there are high-end retail brands like Justin’s and Ocho, but it bugs me to fork over almost three bucks for a pair of peanut butter cups or a tiny candy bar.

-This scrappy homegrown confectioner is all about less is more.
+This scrappy homegrown confectioner was built on the belief that less is more.
 Their premise is simple: take a couple of classic candies and completely un-junk them.
-It’s sort of like M&Ms and Reese’s peanut butter cups have been stripped of every questionable ingredient and re-born without anything artificial, genetically modified or sourced from a chemical lab.
+It’s sort of like stripping M&Ms and Reese’s peanut butter cups of every questionable ingredient and re-building them without anything artificial, genetically modified or sourced from a chemistry lab.

 The current line consists of six products: peanut butter cups, almond butter cups, crispy peanut butter cups, peanut gems, plain gems and crispy gems.
 All use dark chocolate, except for the plain milk chocolate gems.
 The only nod to a food trend is quinoa in the two crispy candies.
-It does a remarkable job subbing in for crisp rice.
+It subs in for crisped rice.